Smith-Lab-YSCC/hExtra_embryoid/README.md

 ## Data Availability

-The original scRNA-seq dataset for the extra-embryoid can be found in the Gene Expression Omnibus (GEO) under accession code (TBD).
+The original scRNA-seq dataset for the extra-embryoid can be found in the Gene Expression Omnibus (GEO) under accession code (GSE208195).